johnvorsten/trendreview/README.md

 Based on the headers we know which child objects each terminal unit has.
 For this documentation, they are listed below.

 For DD03
-* ['DateTime', 'DischargeTemperature', 'CoolingDamperCommand', 'CoolingDamperPosition', 'CoolingAirVolume', 'CoolingSetpoint', 'ControlTemperature', 'ScheduleMode', 'OccupancyMode', 'HeatCoolMode', 'HeatingDamperCommand', 'HeatingDamperPosition', 'HeatingAirVolume', 'RMSTPTDIAL', 'RoomTemperature', 'STPTDIAL', 'AirflowSetpoint']
+* ['DateTime', 'DischargeTemperature', 'CoolingDamperCommand', 'CoolingDamperPosition', 'CoolingAirVolume', 'CoolingSetpoint', 'ControlSetpoint', 'ScheduleMode', 'OccupancyMode', 'HeatCoolMode', 'HeatingDamperCommand', 'HeatingDamperPosition', 'HeatingAirVolume', 'RMSTPTDIAL', 'RoomTemperature', 'STPTDIAL', 'AirflowSetpoint']

 For DD64
 * All of the same headers are available', 'except the header data ['RMSTPTDIAL', 'RoomTemperature', 'STPTDIAL'] do not contain any data